SARVESH2K6/Military-Aircraft-Classifier/README.md

 This project is a high-accuracy, deep learning model capable of classifying **40 different military aerial vehicles**, including fighter jets, bombers, helicopters, and drones.
 The model was built using TensorFlow and Keras, leveraging a fine-tuned `EfficientNetB3` architecture to achieve a final **test accuracy of 91.62%**.

-The project showcases a complete, end-to-end machine learning workflow, from data curation and preprocessing to iterative model improvement and a final, interactive web application built with Streamlit.
+The project showcases a complete, end-to-end machine learning workflow, from data curation and preprocessing to iterative model improvement and final deployment as an interactive web application.

 ## Visual Demo

 A screenshot of the interactive Streamlit application in action.

+*(To add your screenshot: upload the image to your GitHub repo, click on the image file, click "Download", copy the URL, and paste it here.)*

 ![Streamlit App Demo](YOUR_SCREENSHOT_LINK_HERE)